 Fund Code N students with Reason for Not Receiving Services Codes 02, 03, or 04 must be reported in I-Star and will be included in the serving district's Nonpublic Proportionate Share for three years from the last evaluation date.
 The last evaluation date is defined as the date of the most recent evaluation.
+Districts must monitor these re-evaluation dates and initiate re-evaluations.
+ISBE's removal of the record after 3 years assumes that the district has contacted the parent/guardian and consent was not provided for the re-evaluation, therefore, eligibility has expired.

-If the student begins receiving services, a new record must be created with the applicable fund code.
+If the student begins receiving services via an ISP or IEP, a new record must be created with the applicable fund code.